-During their last semester, the students must write a dissertation on a subject chosen from either of the two majors.
-The dissertation is equivalent to two courses.
-If a student chooses not to write a dissertation, he/she may choose two additional courses which should belong to one of the majors from the final year's program.
-The program envisages a bimonthly practice in a public or private firm.
+During their last semester, students can write a dissertation on a subject chosen from either of the two majors.
+The dissertation is equivalent to 5 ECTS.
+If a student chooses not to write a dissertation, he/she may choose an additional course which should belong to one of the majors from the final year's program.

+The program offers the possibility a bimonthly practice in a public or private firm.